 The Engineer from Team Fortress 2 claims to have eleven Ph.Ds, despite specializing in building automated weapons and support devices in-game.
 After all he can build teleporters.
 11 degrees do help with that.
 He does by by pounding them with a wrench, but still.
 The same sentence mentions that they are all hard science PhDs.
 Given that engineering is a broad field, involving mathematic and physic, it is comprehensible how he accumulated them, though it is still impressive.

-The scientists from the original Half-Life all carry magic healing syringes, and can treat all injuries.
+The scientists from Half Life 1 all carry magic healing syringes, and can treat all injuries.